Quantum order by disorder in Frustrated Spin Nanotubes: Frustrated spin nanotube model

 To investigate order by disorder in $(1+1)$D, the simplest modification to the square lattice model is to wrap it around a cylinder to make a spin nanotube.
 To avoid breaking the $\mathbb{Z}_2$ diagonal mirror symmetry between the two $J_1$ bond directions, it is important to rotate the strip by $45$ degrees and wrap it along the direction of the $J_2$ bonds ($x$-direction), as shown in Fig.~\ref{fig1trial}\hyperlink{fig1trial}{(a)}.
-On the nanotube, this symmetry corresponds to a longitudinal mirror symmetry of the lattice along the infinite direction $y \mathbb\rightarrow -y$.
+On the nanotube, this symmetry corresponds to a longitudinal mirror symmetry of the lattice along the infinite direction $m_y$ that sends $y \rightarrow -y$.
 To avoid extra frustration around the tube in the $J_2 > J_1$ limit, we constrain the number of spins $N_x$ along the $x$-direction to be even.
 The model is expected to be gapped for even $N_x$.
 Since long-range order is absent at any finite temperature in 1D, we here focus on the ground state at $T=0$.
 The strength of quantum fluctuations is controlled by the spin length $S$ and we investigate the ground state phase diagram for different values of $S$ and frustration ratios $\eta$.
 As we will show below, there exists a range of frustration ratios $\eta$ where the ground state exhibits $\mathbb{Z}_2$-helical order although there is no long-range antiferromagnetic order.
-The emergent $\mathbb{Z}_2$-helical order corresponds to a different chirality of the helix that follows the relative orientation of the spins around the nanotube, as depicted in Fig.~\ref{fig1trial}{(c)}.
-This order is characterized by a local plaquette order parameter which breaks the longitudinal mirror symmetry.
+The emergent $\mathbb{Z}_2$-helical order breaks $m_y$ mirror symmetry and corresponds to a different chirality of the helix that follows the bonds where spins have the same relative orientation around the nanotube.
+This is depicted in Fig.~\ref{fig1trial}\hyperlink{fig1trial}{(b)} for the (triplet) bonds, where spins point parallel.
+Equivalently, one also obtains a helix if one follows the (singlet) bonds where spins point antiparallel to each other.
+This $\mathbb{Z}_2$-helical order is characterized by a local plaquette order parameter $\sigma$ (defined in Eq.~\eqref{eq:OP_sigma} below) that takes the two values $\sigma = \pm 1$ for the two configurations in Fig.~\ref{fig1trial}\hyperlink{fig1trial}{(b)} that are related by the longitudinal mirror symmetry $y \rightarrow -y$.